×

 • DC v ESUH NHS Trust – advised on multi-million pound clinical negligence brain injury claim arising from negligent mental health care.

-• Grenfell – currently instructed by a group of survivors of the Grenfell disaster in their civil damages claims.
+• Grenfell – instructed by a group of survivors of the Grenfell disaster in their civil damages claims.

 Equality and Discrimination Law

-James regularly advises and represents individuals and organisations in equality law cases.
+Jim regularly advises and represents individuals and organisations in equality law cases.
 He has represented clients in the Supreme Court, Privy Council and Court of Appeal in proceedings concerning Equality Act 2010, EU, and ECHR discrimination law.
 He has particular expertise in relation to services and public function challenges under Part 3 of the Equality Act, including relating to prisoners and detainees, adoption services, sports and entertainment organisations and the retail sector.

 Notable cases include: